aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Manage SSL connectivity for your Aiven for Caching service by enabling secure connections and configuring stunnel for clients without SSL suppor
+Manage SSL connectivity for your Aiven for Caching service by enabling secure connections and configuring stunnel for clients without SSL support.

 ## Client support for SSL-encrypted connections